Contact us at firstname.lastname@example.org

 I never cooked before!
 Can I still join?

 Yes!
 Many of us joined without knowing how to cook.
-You’ll have five or six other members cooking with you, as well as a well-stocked shelf of cookbooks to consult for ideas, recipes, and tips.
+You’ll have four or five other members cooking with you, as well as a well-stocked shelf of cookbooks to consult for ideas, recipes, and tips.

 Where is 2D?